cafarella/PCB-Business-Card/README.md

-# PCBusinessCard
+# PCB Business Card
 PCB Business Card
 Designed In Altium Designer.
-NFC and RGB builtin
+NFC and an LED builtin
-## This work is under exclusive copyright (C) of Alexander Cafarella 2020.